 Moderated by Aslı Ü. Bâli, Professor and Faculty Director, Promise Institute for Human Rights at UCLA Law

-Sponsor(s): The Promise Institute for Human Rights, International & Comparative Law Program (ICLP) at UCLA School of Law, The Promie Armenian Institute at UCLA, UCLA Burkle Center for International Relations, Mgrublian Center for Human Rights at Claremont McKenna College, Unrepresented Nations and Peoples Organization, American Society of International Law,
+Sponsor(s): The Promise Institute for Human Rights at UCLA School of Law, International & Comparative Law Program (ICLP) at UCLA School of Law, The Promie Armenian Institute at UCLA, UCLA Burkle Center for International Relations, Mgrublian Center for Human Rights at Claremont McKenna College, Unrepresented Nations and Peoples Organization, American Society of International Law,